 The choir gathers in the narthex for the introit and, following the opening voluntaries, the ringing of the tower bell invites the congregation to stand and lift their voices in singing the Processional Hymn, with acolytes leading the procession of the choir(s) and pastor(s).
 As an acolyte lights the candles on the altar, we are reassured that Christ is the light of the world; seeing an acolyte carry the Bible assures us that the Word will be preached; and the acolyte who processes with the cross reminds us that while Christ died for us, he is among us and is the foundation of our work in the world.

 Worship is strengthened through the Kirk’s Music Ministry—music is intrinsic to the Kirk’s DNA.
 In addition to the professional adult choir who sings weekly, seven different choirs for boys and girls (age four through grade twelve) sing regularly in worship throughout the year.
-The importance of children and families is recognized by all, as the young (through grade 3) come forward and participate in the Word with the Children, led by a pastor during the first service.
+The importance of children and families is recognized by all, as the young (through grade 3) come forward and participate in the Word with the Children, led by a pastor during the 9:15 a.m. worship service.